jenanemone/jenanemone/README.md

 ---

 #### A little about yours truly:
-:hatching_chick: My first website: Geocities.
+I started building websites back in the days of Geocities.
+I spent time working on a research project helping the visually-impaired access maps while at the University of North Carolina at Chapel Hill, [Blind Audio-Tactile Mapping System (BATS)](https://www.python.org/success-stories/python-in-the-blind-audio-tactile-mapping-system/), but after graduation I ended up falling into an inventory-based wholesale and eCommerce business.
+For the last 2 years I've been grinding out websites for clients, writing scripts for automating data extraction, and building applications for a variety of tasks.

-:star2: My current portfolio site, with links to a few other projects: [jenanemone.netlify.app](https://jenanemone.netlify.app)
+:star2: My current portfolio site (which actually needs some TLC and updating as of November 2022) with links to a few other projects: [jenanemone.netlify.app](https://jenanemone.netlify.app)

-:hatching_chick: My first terminal: DOS command prompt

-:blue_heart: My current favorite terminal: **zsh**

-:hatching_chick: My first high level programming language: Java :coffee:

-:rocket: My current work in progress: a public speaking practice tool :speak_no_evil:
+:rocket: My current work in progress: a public speaking practice tool: [Click here to view the demo of Imposture](https://imposture-production.up.railway.app/)

 I love learning, so I'm always reading docs and tutorials, or talking code with friends and colleagues.
 ---

-:calendar: My current curriculum: going deeper on MERN stack, and templating with [EJS](https://ejs.co/#promo)
+My current curriculum: going deeper on MERN stack, currently improving my React game and expanding my knowledge of CSS.

-:hatching_chick: My first team project: [Blind Audio-Tactile Mapping System (BATS)](https://www.python.org/success-stories/python-in-the-blind-audio-tactile-mapping-system/)

-:sparkling_heart: My current favorite high level language: JavaScript / Node

-:sparkles: In addition to coding, I enjoy writing, reading, music, and TV.

-:pushpin: I'm currently working on wrapping up a few client projects and building my own, but I'm available to discuss a new contract or hire!
+:pushpin: I'm currently working on wrapping up a few client projects and building my own passion projects, but I'm available to mentor, discuss a new contract, or in the very near future, to join a team!
 Let's connect.
 ---

 * [Twitter](https://twitter.com/jenanemone)